Orasi/XPathBuilder_Chrome/README.md

 =======
 # How to Install
 - Go to chrome://extensions/ in Chrome
-- Drag and drop `xml-to-xpath.crx` file into the screen
+- Drag and drop `XPathBuilder_Chrome.crx` file into the screen
 - Launch app from Chrome App Launcher
-- Enjoy!